wcstrickland/Strickland_Projects/README.md

 This project includes:
 - web scraping and html tags
-- outputing python results to a sqlite database
+- outputting python results to a sqlite database
-- Flask, specifically estabilishing a connection to a database, establishing @app routes, and defining resources and underlying methods.
+- Flask, specifically establishing  a connection to a database, establishing @app routes, and defining resources and underlying methods.
 - Writing raw SQL queries and relating them to python programs.

 ![alt text](https://media.giphy.com/media/6gbaQ0YKszOySG5xPL/giphy.gif)